 If you want to learn more, check out the end of the post for more information and a freebie to help you on your creative journey.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I will receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Let’s start with some simple tips that I picked up on my journey to improving my drawing skills.

 - Learn to see everything in basic shapes.
-This is a skill that will take some time but once you master it – there will be nothing you can’t doodle!
-My tip is to start doing a lot of step-by-step tutorials like this one, it will train you to see simple shapes each doodle is created from.
+This is a skill that will take some time, but once you master it – there will be nothing you can’t doodle!
+My tip is to start doing a lot of step-by-step tutorials like this one; it will train you to see the simple shapes each doodle is created from.